rokabytedev/vojiapp/noeji_tos/noeji_app_tos/privacy_policy.md

 ### (B) Information We Collect Automatically:

 *   **Usage Data:** We automatically collect information about your interactions with the Service using Firebase Analytics and other tools.
-This includes features you use, actions you take (e.g., creating an ideabook, saving a note, chat message counts), ideabook color selections, sort order preferences, theme selection, filter settings, timestamps, and frequency of use.
+This includes features you use, pages you view on our Website, actions you take (e.g., creating an ideabook, saving a note, chat message counts), ideabook color selections, sort order preferences, theme selection, filter settings, timestamps, and frequency of use.
 This may include aggregated data about the length of audio recordings or the number of words in ideabook names or ideas for the purpose of enforcing limits and improving the service.
-*   **Device and Technical Information:** We collect information about the device you use to access the Service, such as your device model, operating system and version, app version, IP address (which may be used to infer general location), device identifiers, and crash data.
+*   **Device and Technical Information:** We collect information about the device or browser you use to access the Service, such as your device model, operating system and version, browser type, app version, IP address (which may be used to infer approximate geographic location), device identifiers, and crash data.
-*   **Location Information:** With your permission (if requested by the app and if you enable location services for the App), we may collect your device's precise or approximate location to optimize results or provide location-based features.
+*   **Location Information:** With your permission (if requested by the Service and if you enable location services for the App), we may collect your device's precise or approximate location to optimize results or provide location-based features.
 You can typically disable location services through your device settings.
+(Note: This is separate from the approximate location inferred from your IP address for general analytics purposes).
 *   **Chat History (Local Storage):** Your chat history with the LLM for each ideabook is stored locally on your device.
 It is not synced to the cloud and is lost if you switch devices or reinstall the app without a backup.
 While stored locally, if you engage in chat, the individual messages (your prompts and AI responses) are processed by our servers and third-party AI providers, who may have their own data retention policies for such processed data as outlined in their respective terms and privacy policies.

 ### (C) Information from Third Parties: